MMdeCastro/ml-zoomcamp/S14_Third_Project/README.md

 ## Docker container

 We do not need to install packages, activate environments, train models,... everytime we want to know if a new patient is in risk of suffering a heart failure.
-We can skip the former sections using a Docker container.
-To install docker, if you have not done it yet, run in another shell (not in an environment shell):
+We can skip the former sections using a `Docker` container.

-+ `sudo apt-get install docker.io`

 A `Pipfile` and a `Pipfile.lock` are already in the folder you cloned, we use them to populate the Docker container.
 Here we explain how we have created that files, therefore you do not have to reproduce the following 3 command lines.
 We have used `Pipenv` to create the `Pipfile` and the `Pipfile.lock` that record the info of the packages we need to have inside the container.
 We have installed [pipenv](https://pypi.org/project/pipenv/) in the conda environment 'heart' by running in the shell: